NLnetLabs/rpki-doc/source/krill/testing.rst

 List CAs
 --------

-You can list all handles (names) for the existing CAs in krill using the following command:
+You can list all handles (names) for the existing CAs in Krill using the following command:

 .. code-block:: text